 Each subject will be assigned a unique screening number after signing the informed consent.
 Subjects who complete the study screening assessments and meet all the eligibility criteria will be scheduled to enter the study and randomized on Day 1.
-As part of the screening process, the reading center will evaluate FAF, OCT, digital color fundus photography, near infrared reflectance (NIR), and FA to provide an objective assessment of subject eligibility.
-Subjects will be randomized 2:2:1:1 to receive treatment with pegcetacoplan monthly (PM), PEOM, sham injection monthly (SM), or sham injection every other month (SEOM), respectively.
+As part of the screening process, the reading center will evaluate FAF, OCT, Digital Color Fundus Photograph (DCFP), Near Infrared Reflectance (NIR), and fluorescein angiography (FA) to provide an objective assessment of subject eligibility.
+Subjects will be randomized 2:2:1:1 to receive treatment with PM, PEOM, sham injection monthly (SM) or sham injection every other month (SEOM), respectively.
 Table 1 presents the treatment arms along with the approximate number of subjects and injections per arm.

 The randomization scheme will be generated and maintained by the sponsor, or designee.
-Subject randomization will be stratified by GA lesion area at screening ( $<7.5 \text{ mm}^2$ ; $\geq 7.5 \text{ mm}^2$ ) and presence of CNV in the fellow eye (yes; no).
+Subject randomization will be stratified by GA lesion area at screening ($< 7.5 \text{ mm}^2$; $\ge 7.5 \text{ mm}^2$) and presence of CNV in the fellow eye (yes; no).
 Further details on the randomization procedures will be described in the statistical analysis plan.